seraph-foundation/cherub-dex/docs/docs/protocol/tokenonomics.md

 # Tokenomics

-## What is the gCHRB market capitalization?
+## What is the dCHRB market capitalization?

-There are currently $1,000,000,000$ [gCHRB](/docs/about/terminology#gchrb) tokens minted and in circulation.
+There are currently $1,000,000,000$ [dCHRB](/docs/about/terminology#dchrb) tokens minted and in circulation.

 ## Do the CHRB tokens have any burn?